cjlyl/FKGC-CIAN/README.md

 ### Dataset

 We use NELL-One and Wiki-One to test our MetaR, and these datasets were firstly proposed by xiong.
 The orginal datasets and pretrain embeddings can be downloaded from [xiong's repo](https://github.com/xwhan/One-shot-Relational-Learning).
-You can also download the zip files where we put the datasets and pretrain embeddings together from [Dropbox](https://www.dropbox.com/sh/d04wbxx8g97g1rb/AABDZc-2pagoGhKzNvw0bG07a?dl=0).
-Note that all these files were provided by xiong and we just select what we need here.

 ### How to run